Distance Restricted Manipulation in Voting: Results

-\longversion{ \begin{proof} We now prove co-NP hardness.
+\begin{proof} We now prove co-NP hardness.
 We reduce from \XTCC.
 Let $(\UU = \{u_i: i\in[3n]\}, \SS=\{S_j:j\in[m]\})$ be an arbitrary instance of \XTCC.
-We consider the following instance $(\AA,\PP=(\PP_1,\PP_2),c,(\delta_i=3)_{i\in[n]},\el=1)$ of \SM.
+We consider the following instance $(\AA,\PP=(\PP_1,\PP_2),c,(\delta_i=3)_{i\in[n]},\el=1)$ of \DRSM.

-While describing the preferences above, whenever we say `others', the unspecified alternatives are assumed to be arranged in such a way that, for every unspecified alternative $a\in\AA\setminus\Gamma$, there are at least $6$ alternatives from $\Gamma$ in the immediate $6$ positions on both left and right of $a$.
-We also ensure that any alternative in $\Gamma$ appears within top $10mn$ positions at most once in $\PP_1\cup\PP_2$ whereas every alternative in $\AA\setminus\Gamma$ appears within top $10mn$ position in every preference in $\PP_1$.
-This is possible because $|\Gamma| = 10 m^3n^3$ and $|\AA\setminus\Gamma| = 3n + 3$.
+The constant $K$ is chosen suitably to satisfy the conditions of the Lemma.
+While adding preferences in $\PP_1$ we use a new set of dummy candidates $d_1$ through $d_5$ for every vote.
+Also, in the preferences above, whenever we say `others', the unspecified alternatives are assumed to be arranged in such a way that, for every unspecified alternative $a\in\AA\setminus\Gamma$, the three alternatives to both the immediate left and right of $a$ are all from $\Gamma$.
 We now add a preference profile $\PP_2$ such that we have the following.

 \begin{itemize} \item $\DD_\PP(c,y_u)=\DD_\PP(x,y_u)=0$ for every $u\in\UU$

 \item $\DD_\PP(z,c)= 0$